RIAPS/app.IMCP/README.md

 ### Installation

 With RIAPS properly installed and configured the other dependencies can be satisfied on all target nodes simultaneously using the `riaps_fab` command.
-Tmux is used to improve robustness of the install commands, in case the Development Host loses connection with the target node before the installation is complete.
-The status of the install on a given node can be monitored by accessing a target node via ssh and running `tmux attach -t installdep`; this will attach to the tmux session.
+Tmux is used to improve robustness of the installation commands, in case the Development Host loses connection with the target node before the installation is complete.
+The status of the installation on a given node can be monitored by accessing a target node via ssh and running `tmux attach -t installdep`; this will attach to the tmux session.
 To detach from the tmux session use the key sequence `CTRL-b,d` (press ctrl and b, release and press d).
 - **Dependencies exclusive to Development Host**:
   * fabric v.1.15.0 and fabric2 v.3.2.2
   ```bash